tale-toul/OCP4UPIAWS/README.md

 [1] [Installing a cluster on user-provisioned infrastructure in AWS by using CloudFormation templates:](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html)

 ## Pending tasks

-* The cluster_name variable should be a terraform local computed from the infra_name var, so the user does not have add a redundant the value in the command line.

 * Allow the creation of a private (Internal) cluster